Ruby Hughes was supported by BBT between 2014 and 2018. For an up-to-date biography go to www.rayfieldallied.com

-Shortlisted for a 2014 Royal Philharmonic Society Music Award, and Winner of both First Prize and the Audience Prize at the 2009 London Handel Singing Competition, Ruby was also a BBC New Generation Artist for 2011/2013 and holds a 2014 Borletti-Buitoni Trust Award.
+Holder of a Borletti-Buitoni Trust Award, shortlisted for a 2014 Royal Philharmonic Society Music Award, winner of both First Prize and the Audience Prize at the 2009 London Handel Singing Competition, Ruby Hughes is also a former BBC New Generation Artist.

 The Borletti-Buitoni award has been an invaluable support for me.
 It has enabled me to continue having regular singing lessons, vocal and language coaching.